groonga/groonga/doc/source/reference/suggest/completion.rst

 .. suggest --table item_query --column kana --types complete --frequency_threshold 1 --query nippon

-This feature is very convenient because you can search registered word even though Japanese IM is disabled.
+This feature is very convenient because you can search registered word even though Japanese input method is disabled.

-If there are multiple candidates as completed result, you can customize priority to set the value of "boost" column in item_query table.
+If there are multiple candidates as completed result, you can customize priority to set the value of ``boost`` column in ``item_query`` table.

-Here is the example to customize priority for RK search.
+Here is an example to customize priority for RK search:

 .. groonga-command
 .. include:: ../../example/reference/suggest/complete/registered-word-japanese.log